Learn about disposal and how toxic material can continue to be used in batteries if recycled.

 Nickel-cadmium: Let’s look at what happens when NiCds are carelessly disposed of in landfills.
 The metallic cylinder of the cell eventually begins to corrode and the cadmium gradually dissolves, seeping into the water supply.
 Once contamination begins, the authorities have few options to stop the carnage.
 Our oceans already show traces of cadmium (along with aspirin, penicillin and antidepressants) but scientists are not certain of its origin.

 Nickel-metal-hydride: Nickel and the electrolyte in NiMH are semi-toxic.
 If no disposal service is available in an area, individual NiMH batteries can be discarded with other household waste, however, when accumulating 10 or more batteries, the user should consider disposal in a secure waste landfill.
 The better alternative is bringing the spent batteries to a neighborhood drop-off bin for recycling.

 Primary lithium: These batteries contain metallic lithium that reacts violently when in contact with moisture and must be disposed of appropriately.
 If thrown in the landfill in a charged state, heavy equipment operating on top could crush the cases and the exposed lithium would ignite a fire.
 Landfill fires are difficult to extinguish and can burn for years underground.
 Before recycling, apply a full discharge to consume the lithium content.
 Non-rechargeable lithium batteries (lithium-metal) are used in military combat, as well as watches, hearing aids and memory backup.
 Li-ion for cell phones and laptops do not contain metallic lithium.

 Alkaline: With the reduction of mercury in 1996, many territories allow disposing alkaline batteries as regular domestic trash; however, California and Europe consider all batteries as hazardous waste.
-Most stores selling batteries are also required to take back old batteries.
-There is little valuable materials in alkaline and disposal is a cost-incurring liability.
+Most stores selling batteries are also required to take old batteries back.
+The reusable materials are zinc and manganese but retrieving them is a cost-incurring liability.
+In spite of this, efforts are being made to increase the recycling of alkaline cells from the low 4 percent in 2015 to 40 percent in 2025.